USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 A Moving Company (Carrier)

 A carrier owns or leases trucks.
-They employ the crew that loads your furniture.
-They drive the truck to your destination.
-They unload it.
-If something breaks, you file a claim with them.
-They hold motor carrier authority (an MC number) and are registered with the FMCSA as a household goods motor carrier.
+They employ the crew.
+They drive to your destination and unload.
+Something breaks?
+You file a claim with them.
+They hold MC authority and are registered with the FMCSA.

 A Moving Broker

-A broker does not own trucks.
-They do not employ movers.
-They do not touch your furniture.
-A broker is a sales operation.
-They take your call, give you a quote, collect a deposit (usually 30-50% of the quoted price), and then shop your move to the lowest-bidding carrier they can find.
+A broker owns no trucks.
+Employs no movers.
+Never touches your furniture.
+They take your call, give you a quote, collect a deposit (usually 30-50%), and shop your move to the lowest-bidding carrier.

-The carrier who actually shows up on moving day may or may not honor the broker's quote.
-Often, they won't — because the broker lowballed the price to win your business, knowing they wouldn't be the ones dealing with the fallout.
+The carrier who shows up may not honor the broker's quote.
+Often, they won't.
+The broker lowballed to win your business.
+They won't be there for the fallout.

 Why Broker Quotes Are Almost Always Lower